jjmchew/jjmchew.github.io/cs/fsopen/ReactNotes.md

   - I tried having state within the component to manage a timeout, however the re-draw and update didn't seem to work
   - it was definitely more straightforward with state in the main app which also managed the timeout with a helper function

+- see Part7-3 front end for custom hooks for API usage, input fields
+- see Part9-4 front end for TS versions